stoeps13/connections-doc/source/admin/admin/t_admin_communities_delete_orphaned_data.md

         ActivityService.deleteActivities\(vector activities\)

+        !!! note
-        **Note:** The Activities widget can contain multiple activities associated with a single community.
+    The Activities widget can contain multiple activities associated with a single community.
 You can use the oldCommunityId as an identifier to query for a vector of all orphaned activities and delete them.

         Use the following commands to generate the vector, and then delete the orphaned activities.